kel29/guided-module-one-project-assessment-seattle-web-082619/README.md

 ---

-## Game Versions

-Currently there are two game versions:

-- A single player game which is housed in the master branch
-- A two player game, where the second player is a computer.
-This is housed in the multiplayer branch

-Note: _I'm definitely going to merge these later and have both options on the master.
-Please bare with my disorganization for now._

 ## Running the game

 Run this program with Ruby 2.4.1 or higher.
 Once cloned onto your computer, start by running `bundle install` .